Elandiro/static-kdtree-dist/README.md

-Browserified bower version of static-kdtree
+Browserified npm version of static-kdtree